 - 27. Supply of goods has no commercial value if it: - (a) has no resale value; - (b) is specially made for a particular fundraising event and is not available for sale in the market; - (c) bears the logo of the charitable entity; or - (d) carries the fundraising message. - 28.
-Supply of services would have no commercial value if it; - (a) is mere acknowledgement which is not tantamount to advertising (e.g. naming the donors in the programme/ booklet/ banner, giving a small token of appreciation, etc.). - (b) has no written or verbal agreements where the conditions confer benefits on the sponsor; or - (c) is not linked to its business activity. - 29.
-For donation in kind, GST has to be accounted at the tax fraction of 6/106 on the open market value (OMV) of donated goods of the said supply.
+Supply of services would have no commercial value if it; - (a) is mere acknowledgement which is not tantamount to advertising (e.g. naming the donors in the programme/ booklet/ banner and giving a small token of appreciation). - (b) has no written or verbal agreements where the conditions confer benefits on the sponsor; or - (c) is not linked to its business activity. - 29.
+For donation in kind, GST has to be accounted at the tax fraction of 6/106 on the open market value (OMV) of the donated goods of the said supply.
 For donation in cash, GST has to be accounted at the tax fraction of 6/106 on the amount of the donation received.

-Izmatul Company sponsors TTS club coffee mugs bearing its corporate logo for an event.
+Izmatul Company sponsors TTS club coffee mugs bearing its name and corporate logo for an event.
 In this case where the sponsor has sponsored coffee mugs with corporate name or logo, TTS Club (if it is a GST registered person) is required to account for GST based on the open market value for providing advertising space.

-30. Private charitable entities may be given relief from the payment of GST on acquisition of selected goods as prescribed under items 7 and 8, First Schedule of Goods and Services Tax (Relief) Order 2014 subject to conditions stipulated in the Order.
+30. Private charitable entity for persons with disabilities and also those registered under the Care Centres Act 1993 may be given relief from the payment of GST on acquisition of selected goods as prescribed under items 7 and 8, First Schedule of

+Goods and Services Tax (Relief) Order 2014 subject to conditions stipulated in the Order.